Updated April 2026

 EVs are more likely to be written off after damage because repairs are uneconomical.
 This means insurers pay out total losses more often, increasing average claim costs.

-For the latest information on vehicle insurance costs, Canstar NZ publishes annual car insurance comparisons that include EV models.
+For the latest information on vehicle insurance costs, Canstar publishes annual car insurance comparisons that include EV models.

-NZ's EV Market & Policy Context
+Australia's EV Market & Policy Context

-NZ EV Insurance Provider Reviews
+Australian EV Insurance Provider Reviews

-Cove Car Insurance
+AAMI Car Insurance

 Comprehensive, TPFT & TP options